adriansarstedt/VidLabeller/README.md

 ## Setup

-### Python Version
+### Python

-In order run VidLabeller locally you must ensure a python3 environment set up and active.
+In order run VidLabeller locally you must ensure a python3 environment is set up and active.
 This can be done using conda or virtualenv.
 Once this environment is active `python --version` should return `Python 3.6.10`.

 ### Dependencies